-It's common for people who suffer from personality disorders to be described as “childish” or “immature” by those who live and work with them.
-This is often because the cognitive development process which most people use to learn better strategies for problem solving and for calculating cost/benefit analyses is not so readily available to those who suffer from personality disorders.
+It is common for people with Personality Disorders to be described as “childish” or “immature” by those who live and work with them.
+This is because the cognitive development process most people use to learn better strategies for problem solving and for decision-making is often not as well-developed due to the effects of the disorder.

-People who suffer from personality disorders have a strong connection between the decision-making parts of their brains and their emotions or feelings.
-On the other hand, those who do not suffer from personality disorders typically have stronger connections between the logical risk/reward parts of their brains and their decision making.
+People with Personality Disorders have a strong connection between the decision-making parts of their brain and their emotions or feelings, unlike those not so afflicted who generally have a stronger connection between the logical risk/reward parts of their brain and their decision making.

-As a result people with personality disorders are sometimes seen as reactionary, over-emotional, immature, unreliable etc. by those who have a more logical basis for their decision making.
+As a result Personality Disordered people are sometimes seen as reactionary, over-emotional, immature and unreliable by those who have a more logical basis for their decision making.
 They may seem to “never learn”.
-This is because they often make their decisions based on their feelings rather than what they understand to be true.
-This can make them seem less mature.
+This is because they often make their decisions based on their feelings rather than an empirical or logical understanding of the truth or facts, and this can make them seem less mature.

-The result is often anger, exasperation and frustration.
-This can lead to poor decision making on the part of the non-personality disordered individual if they are not careful.
+The result in both cases for the more logical party is often anger, exasperation and frustration which can lead to poor decision making on the part of the Non if they are not careful.

-It’s important to understand and come to an acceptance that the brains of people who suffer from personality disorders are wired differently and they are not able to change that or just snap out of it.
-Therefore common approaches such as arguing, guilt trips and reasoning are often ineffective.
-It’s important to learn about what can and can’t be changed to save frustration for yourself and for the person who you are trying to change.
+It’s important to understand and accept that the brains of people who suffer from Personality Disorders are wired differently – they can’t just “Snap out of it”, “get with the program” or change how they think in an instant.
+This means common Non tactics such as arguing, guilt trips and reasoning are often ineffective.
+It’s important to learn about what can and can’t be changed, so as to save frustration for yourself and for the person with the Personality Disorder.

 Don’t apply pressure tactics such as shame, guilt, threats, ultimatums etc. to try to get someone else to change or “grow up”.
 You will only frustrate them and yourself.

-Don’t put all your eggs in the basket of having to get someone else to change.
-Personality disorders have their roots in the neurological paths of the brain and unless you have expertise in brain surgery you cannot change that
+Don’t put all your eggs in the basket of someone else changing.
+Personality Disorders have their roots in the neurological paths of the brain and even if you have expertise in brain surgery you are not able to change that.

 Detach yourself from being dependent on another person’s mental health status for your own health, education maintenance and support.